strongloop/loopback/.github/PULL_REQUEST_TEMPLATE.md

 #### Related issues

 <!--
-Use on of the following link syntax:
+Please use the following link syntaxes:

- - #49
+- #49 (to reference issues in the current repository)
- - strongloop/loopback#49
+- strongloop/loopback#49 (to reference issues in another repository) -->
--->

 - None